aonattt/NYC_Parking_Violations/README.md

 ## Some insights about parking violations happening

 *School zone speed violation is the most common violation.

-*Manhattan has the most parking violations compared to other areas.
+*Manhattan has the most parking violations compared to other neighborhoods.

 *The most common fine amount is $115.